cbhushan/bashmenot-website/pages/reference/index.md

 Strips object file symbols from all files found in the specified directory.
 Never fails.

-Uses `strip --strip-unneeded` on Linux, `strip -u -r` on OS X, and does nothing on other platforms.
+Uses `strip --strip-unneeded` on Linux and FreeBSD, `strip -u -r` on OS X, and does nothing on other platforms.
 Also uses `find`, passing any additional arguments to the tool.

 Version control module